lyle-morris-sudo/pixel/guidelines/color.md

 #### Creating a mode control

 Since this is a user preference, you’ll need to add a control somewhere in your product for the user to make a theme mode selection.
 This is commonly done in a display setting, user profile, or account area.
-At the moment, the placement and design of this control is up to product teams, further guidance and designs for a mode control in Fiserv products may be offered in the future.
+At the moment, the placement and design of this control is up to product teams, further guidance and designs for a mode control in the products may be offered in the future.

 #### Inline themes with modes